remotion-dev/remotion/packages/docs/docs/audio.md

 Using this component, you can add audio to your video.
 All audio formats which are supported by Chromium are supported by the component.

 :::info
-Version 1.x doesn't render audio to it's output.
-Make sure to upgrade to [Remotion 2.0](/docs/2-0-migration) to render audio
+Version 1.x doesn't render audio to an output.
+Make sure to upgrade to [Remotion 2.0](/docs/2-0-migration) to render audio.
 :::

 ## API / Example